Online Episodic Memory Visual Query Localization with Egocentric Streaming Object Memory: Results

 \paragraph{Effect of QRL algorithm on performance.} Table \ref{tab:qrl} compares the performance of the QRL algorithm under the two considered implementations.
 QRL$_{siamrcnn}$ consistently performs best at matching a visual query with a memory of stored representations.
 Across all memory constructions produced by various OMP configurations, QRL$_{siamrcnn}$ demonstrates superior query localization scores, emphasizing its strength and adaptability for the OVQ2D task.

-\paragraph{Filtering visual representations helps retrieval accuracy and time.} We assessed how the computation of the relevance scores $c_{i,t}$ performed by means of the binary classifier before the .\writeop\texttt{()} process affects the accuracy and speed of QRL (Table \ref{tab:classifier}).
-In the absence of the retrieval relevance computation, all object representations stored in memory are considered during retrieval, increasing time as more similarity values need to be computed.
-Downstream OVQ2D performance is also improved by filtering, thanks to the exclusion of suboptimal object representations.
+\paragraph{Filtering visual representations helps retrieval accuracy and time.} We evaluated the impact of computing relevance scores $c_{i,t}$ via the binary classifier before the .\writeop\texttt{()} step on QRL accuracy and speed (Table \ref{tab:classifier}).
+Without relevance filtering, all stored object representations are considered during retrieval, increasing computation time as more similarities must be evaluated.
+Filtering also improves the downstream OVQ2D performance by discarding suboptimal object representations.